Ranjithbaswaraju/vite-react-app/README.md

-In this i have done a project on the fake procut so refer to thhis this is totally based on the navigations aonly
+In this discussing about the state management

+Types of management:
+1.local state management: